Born for Greatness (song): Themes and composition

 Music journalists noted the song's sound to be a mix of Papa Roach's rock sound with more modern-pop music, a sound the band had intended to pursue upon working with music producers Nicholas "RAS" Furlong and Colin Brittain on the Crooked Teeth album.
 The song was also the only from the album to feature a collaboration with Jason Evigan of rock band After Midnight Project.
 AllMusic described the song's sound as a mix of "in-your-face guitar riffage with slick, neon-toned choruses that bring to mind the similarly adept emo-rock of bands like Fall Out Boy and My Chemical Romance."
 Similarly, Team Rock described it as "war cry thump" with "pop tinged motifs" that are "oddly infectious".
-Loudwire noted elements of dubstep in the track too, such as pitchshifting in Shaddix's vocals in the pre-chorus, and a bass drop.
+Loudwire noted elements of dubstep in the track too, such as pitch shifting in Shaddix's vocals in the pre-chorus, and a bass drop.